-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - Equal Pay Act of 1963

 - Administrative Procedure Act, 1946

-5 Multiple Choice Questions
+5 Multiple choice questions

 Judiciary Act of 1789 → Technically known as the Social Security Act Amendments of 1965; created system of subsidized medical care for retirees, both for doctor visits and hospitalization, though not for prescription drugs (added under President Bush in 2004).
 Also created Medicaid, which provides medical care for the very poor.

 Social Security Act of 1935 → Allowed federal government to enforce voting rights in states which had a history of voting discrimination.
 Black registration rates increased dramatically in the years following passage.

-Endangered species Act, 1973 → This law is designed to protect critically imperiled species from extinction due to "the consequences of economic growth and development untempered by adequate concern and conservation."
+War Powers resolution, 1973 → This law is designed to protect critically imperiled species from extinction due to "the consequences of economic growth and development untempered by adequate concern and conservation."